reduce-algebra/reduce-algebra/common-lisp/README.md

 The files in this directory are intended to build and run recent versions of REDUCE on ANSI Common Lisp.
 Some details depend on the implementation of Common Lisp but I try to keep these to a minimum.
 At present, I support [Steel Bank Common Lisp](http://www.sbcl.org/) (SBCL), [CLISP](https://clisp.sourceforge.io/) and [Clozure Common Lisp](https://ccl.clozure.com/) (CCL) on MS Windows 11 and Ubuntu 24.
 I understand that REDUCE builds and runs on SBCL, CLISP and CCL on macOS, although I don't run macOS myself.
 The support for CCL is based on code provided by Marco Ferraris.
 See [Status](#status) below for build and test details.

-I recommend SBCL because in my experience it is the fastest, it is easy to install and set up, binary distributions are readily available, and it is frequently updated.
+I recommend SBCL because in my experience it is the fastest, it is easy to install and set up, binary distributions are readily available, and it is well maintained and frequently updated.
 CLISP is slow, and I find CCL tricky to install and set up.

 ## Building REDUCE

-I recommend that you use [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion) (`svn`) to install and maintain a copy of the whole [REDUCE trunk](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/) and use the `common-lisp` sub-directory as your build directory.
-Then the build process should [determine the REDUCE revision](#determining-the-reduce-revision) automatically.
+I recommend that you either use [Subversion](https://en.wikipedia.org/wiki/Apache_Subversion) (`svn`) to install from SourceForge and maintain a copy of the whole [REDUCE trunk](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/), or download and unzip the latest source snapshot from SourceForge by using the _Download Snapshot_ link towards the top of the [REDUCE trunk](https://sourceforge.net/p/reduce-algebra/code/HEAD/tree/trunk/) page.
+If you use the `common-lisp` sub-directory as your build directory then the build process should [determine the REDUCE revision](#determining-the-reduce-revision) automatically.

-You need to obtain, build (if necessary) and install the version(s) of Common Lisp that you intend to use (see links above), support for which is not part of this project.
+You need to obtain, build if necessary and install the version(s) of Common Lisp that you intend to use (see links above), support for which is not part of this project.
 Most are available as pre-built binary distributions.
 On Linux, possibly out-of-date versions of SBCL and CLISP should be available via a package manager such as Synaptic (but not via a software installer for windowed applications).
 To use CCL you need to create a command called either `ccl` or `ccl64`, as explained in the CCL documentation.
 My build and run scripts use whichever is available, preferring `ccl64`.
 (I have only tested 64-bit CCL and I call the command to run it `ccl`.)
 The build and run scripts expect to find the commands `sbcl`, `clisp`, `ccl` and/or `ccl64` on your command search path.

 You need to use a minimal Unix-like environment including [**fairly recent** versions of `bash`](#required-version-of-bash) and `grep`; on MS Windows I use [Cygwin](https://cygwin.com/).
 (The `grep` command is used only for reporting an error summary, which could be commented out without affecting the build process.)

-Run the build script in the `common-lisp` directory by executing the `bash` command
+Make the `common-lisp` directory current and run then the build script by executing the `bash` command

 ```sh
 ./build.sh -l <lisp>